axazara/bankai/README.md

 ## License

-The MailZeet Laravel SDK is open-sourced software licensed under the [MIT license](LICENSE.md).
+This project is open-sourced software licensed under the [MIT license](LICENSE.md).